 Average Cost of an ER Visit

 If you are like many Americans, the thought of an ER visit is a scary proposition; not only because of the emergency medial situation but out of a sense of fear of being overcharged for services.
 Health care costs for emergency room services seem to be increasing each year.
-Findings from researchers at John Hopkins Bloomberg School of Public Health and Washington and Lee University suggest hospital markups can exceed Medicare rates for the same services sometimes by as much as 13 times the Medicare cost.
+Findings from researchers at John Hopkins Bloomberg School of Public Health and Washington and Lee University suggest hospital charges can exceed approved Medicare rates for the same services by as much as 10 times or, put another way, a 1,000% markup.

 The average cost of an ER visit can cost you as much as one of your mortgage payments or even a car note.
 When an emergency medical situation occurs, the first priority is receiving immediate care and hospitals know this.
 There is little to stop ER departments from charging exorbitant prices for services.
 For those who don’t have insurance coverage, the rates can be even higher with minorities and patients with little financial resources receiving the greatest hit.
 The John Hopkins study reports hospitals in the Southeast were the greatest culprits in overcharging for emergency room services.